willfaught/willfaught.github.io/content/blog/2015-05-26-go-is-unapologetically-flawed-heres-why-we-use-it.md

 link: http://bravenewgeek.com/go-is-unapologetically-flawed-heres-why-we-use-it/?utm_source=golangweekly&utm_medium=email
 tags:
 - golang
-title: Go Is Unapologetically Flawed, Here’s Why We Use It
+title: Go Is Unapologetically Flawed, Here's Why We Use It
 ---

 A critique of the Golang language, tools, creators, and community by Tyler Treat: